Best Things to Do in Medellín in 2026: Top Tours & Local Experiences

 Introduction

-Medellín is today a modern, innovative, and vibrant city.
-However, part of its history was marked by the figure of Pablo Escobar, one of the most controversial figures of the 20th century.
+Medellín is now a modern, innovative, and vibrant city.
+However, part of its past was shaped by Pablo Escobar, one of the most controversial figures of the 20th century.

-The Pablo Escobar Tour is a historical experience that allows you to explore the places that defined an era and understand how the city managed to transform itself after the darkest years of drug trafficking.
+The Pablo Escobar Tour is a historical experience that allows you to understand this complex period while discovering how the city transformed after the darkest years of drug trafficking.
+This tour is not about glorifying the past, but about learning from it and understanding Medellín’s transformation.

 Here you’ll find: